Andre Markgraaff

 Andries Thomas "Andre" Markgraaff (born 23 December 1956) is a retired South African rugby union lock.
-He matriculated at Diamantveld High School and was a controversial national coach, who resigned after he was taped using the racial K-word.
+He matriculated at Diamantveld High School and was a controversial national coach, who resigned after he was taped using the racial term kaffir.

 Playing career

 Markgraaff was selected for the South African team in 1986 against the Cavaliers but as an unused substitute.
 Markgraaff also represented Western Transvaal, Western Province, Griqualand West and the then South West Africa in 20 games.
 He captained the South African Barbarians on a tour to Europe and the Junior Springboks.

 Coaching

 In 1988, he became coach of Griqualand West.
 He became president of Griquas in 1991.

 In 1996, Markgraaff was appointed as the Springbok rugby coach.